PFConnect/pfconnect/README.md

 # PFConnect

-Some files in this repository are marked with "Sensible Information" or are not included!
+Some files in this repository are marked with "Sensitive Information" or are not included!
 More code is coming in the future!

 **PFConnect** is an open-source virtual airline management platform designed for the Project Flight community.
 It offers a powerful Discord bot, a comprehensive web dashboard, and a robust API to streamline operations for virtual airlines.